 The cultivation process begins in fall when the soil is still workable, usually between October and December.
 Just like any other root crop, the best bulbs develop in well-drained, friable garden loam.
-Then amend with compost, such as Fafard Premium Natural and Organic Compost, and add some bulb fertilizer for assured success.
+Then amend with compost, such as Fafard Premium Natural and Organic Compost, and add some bulb fertilizer for assured success

 Garlic Growth Cycle

 In spring, garlic plants will emerge and leaf up, and by late spring to early summer each will produce a heronesque flower or bulbil bud.
 The buds should be removed as soon as they appear or they’ll deplete the precious garlic bulbs underground.
 Just clip the stems back to the main plant, but don’t throw away the buds.
-They’re also good eating and look and taste great stir fried or sautéed.
+They’re also good eating and look and taste great stir-fried or sautéed.

 Some garlic varieties produce earlier in the season and others produce later, so it’s nice to plant a seasonal variety that will mature at different times.
 On average, most cultivars are harvestable by midsummer.
 You will know they are ready when their tops begin to turn brown.
 Refrain from watering the plants at this time to keep bulbs from rotting.

 Choosing the right garlic for you depends on where you live and the flavor your favor.
 The key distinction between types is whether they are soft or hardnecked.
 Softneck garlic is the most popular type grown in Europe and the American South.
 It grows better in milder climates (but will still grow well pretty far north), stores for longer, and has flexible necks that allow mature bulbs and plants to be easily braided into hanging garlic braids.

 The rewards of growing garlic are great.
 Homegrown bulbs have superior taste, you can grow lots of different types that vary in flavor, and they are cheap.
 Specialty varieties usually sell out early in the season, but gardeners wishing to experiment with garlic growing this late in the season still have an option.
-Garlic cloves from the grocery store (which are inevitably softneck) work just as well.
+Garlic cloves from the grocery store (which are always softneck) work just as well.
 Just separate the cloves and plant away.